 ✅ Discounted Rates, Commission Savings

-Selling via Redfin offers promotes cost savings because the Listing Agent’s Commission is reduced from the standard 3% to 1%.
+Selling via Redfin promotes cost savings because the Listing Agent’s Commission is reduced from 3% to 1%.
 This can vary depending on your area, but, say, you sold your home at $500,000.
-You can potentially save $10,000 when selling through a Redfin agent.
-If the buyer doesn’t have an agent representing them, then you save another 3% ($15,000) then that’s $25000 in your pocket!
+You can potentially save $10,000 selling through a Redfin agent.
+If the buyer doesn’t have an agent representing them, you save another 3% ($15,000), which is $25000 in your pocket!

 Redfin’s low fees make it a seller favorite.
-And a quite consistent review given by sellers, who have sold with Redfin, is that these savings are genuine.
+And a consistent review given by sellers, who have sold with them, is that these savings are genuine.

 ✅ Intuitive, User-friendly Technology

-For the visually inclined, you can choose to only search properties with 3D walkthroughs and virtual tours.
-And you can even filter by GreatSchools rating and include local schools on the map view.
+For the visually inclined, you can search properties with 3D walkthroughs and virtual tours.
+And filter by GreatSchools rating and include local schools on the map view.
 Results can be browsed in list view or map view, and you can create custom map lines to narrow your search to just your preferred area.

-You can also keep track of the past tours and upcoming houses in Redfin’s mobile app, and many Redfin reviews state that this is a very useful feature.
-The in-app calendar eliminates the need for maintaining a schedule elsewhere, making this a holistic user-friendly experience.
+You can also keep track of past tours and upcoming houses in Redfin’s mobile app.
+Reviews state that this is a useful feature.
+The in-app calendar eliminates the need for maintaining a schedule elsewhere, making this a user-friendly experience.

 ✅ Safer than Other Discount Brokers

 There are service quality compromises everywhere, but with Redfin, the chances are reduced as you are working with a branded discount broker.
-Risks are less likely to occur with Redfin because agents undergo intensive training in the housing market.
-They follow a team-based approach, involving multiple stakeholders in one deal so that there is enough supervision and ample expertise on the table.
+Risks are less likely to occur with them because agents undergo intensive training in the housing market.
+They follow a team-based approach, involving multiple stakeholders in one deal so that there is enough supervision and ample expertise.